 It is common for seniors to feel a sense of nervousness and anxiety when preparing for the transition.
 Just as an undergraduate feels homesick when off at college, seniors too, can feel uneasy and homesick after leaving the familiarity of home.
 While an aging senior may be adamant about remaining independent in their home, it is important to discuss and encourage assisted living options before medical conditions or worsening health demand a move.
 Transitioning to an assisted living community may be made worse in times of chaos, especially when loved ones are suffering from dementia or the early stages of Alzheimer’s disease.

 Age and mobility can limit the social interaction and activity levels for seniors.
-At Regency, we have planned events, activities and outings to keep seniors engaged and active.
-Upon arriving at Regency, we meet with new residents and their families to better understand their interests and preferences.
+At Rosewood, we have planned events, activities and outings to keep seniors engaged and active.
+Upon arriving at Rosewood, we meet with new residents and their families to better understand their interests and preferences.
 Moving to an assisted living community doesn’t mean that seniors have given up their social lives, in fact it enhances and grows their social circles.

-When cooking and cleaning become too demanding and the need for assistance becomes more vital, Regency’s assisted living program is here to help.
+When cooking and cleaning become too demanding and the need for assistance becomes more vital, Rosewood’s assisted living program is here to help.
 We also offer short term stays to allow seniors the opportunity to “try out” assisted living before making the commitment to sell their house and move.
 In a few weeks, seniors and families will be able to tell if assisted living it the proper fit.

 When selecting an assisted living community, evaluate factors such as services, activities and location before making your decision.
 Allow seniors to play a role in the process can help to ensure they find a place that they will feel comfortable living.

 For more information on Rosewood Retirement Community, please visit http://rosewoodforto.com/.